 “I want a partnership with match.com and eharmony.com.
 Of all the players in the love business, our success stories are the highest and most remarkable.
 And this is because we match the right people instead of pairing based on a random algorithm. and the metrics are so clear that Time magazine wants me on the front cover of an episode with the caption – Africa’s Cupid.
 We make it a human-human experience and not human-machine like these other competitors do.
-If we can foster a merger of some sort with them, they would have an inroad to the African market and we would sail smoothly into America and Europe market.”
+If we can foster a merger of some sort with them, they would have an inroad to the African market and we would sail smoothly into the American and European market.”

 “How can we make this a reality?”
 Nelo asked, already feeling stoked.

 “I’d like you to scrutinize the merger from a business perspective, Nelo.
 I want a game plan on how we could achieve this.
 It could drive our revenue up by 10 billion Naira before the year ends.
 Sam, I want you to do an analysis and give me a feedback on how many new portfolios and staff would be needed if we pulled off this deal.
 Lastly, Chabria, I want you to think big.
 I expect us to have about half a million new clients in 6 months from the time this deal goes live.
 I want to know what it would take to have an upgraded multi-server and data bank room that could cater for that many new participants.”